zzzprojects/EntityFramework-Classic/docs/pages/features/soft-delete.md

 ```
 [Try it](https://dotnetfiddle.net/pkMR5w)

-The soft delete feature can be acheived by using the IEFSoftDelete interface.
+The soft delete feature can be acheived by using the 'IEFSoftDelete' interface.
 By default this interface is always added to the manager.
 Otherwise you can add your own triggers by specifing the action and the type on which to execute a soft delete.

-The `IEFSoftDelete` interface will handle any entities that has a column named IsDeleted with the boolean type.
+The `IEFSoftDelete` interface will handle any entities that has a column named 'IsDeleted' with the boolean type.
-Any entity that inherit this intefaced will be soft deleted instead of being completly delete when saving changes from a context.
+Any entity that inherit this intefaced will be soft deleted instead of being completly deleted when saving changes from a context.

 ### Advantage